Contact the Central American Group to discuss initiating business operations in El Salvador.

-According to Honduran Central Bank (BCH) data, in the case of Honduras, foreign direct investment fell by 16% in 2020, or US $372 million, according to Honduran Central Bank (BCH) data.
+According to Honduran Central Bank (BCH) data, in the case of that country, foreign direct investment fell by 16% in 2020, or US $372 million, according to Honduran Central Bank (BCH) data.
 Most of the investment, or 51.4%, came from North America.

 The Honduran private sector considers that the decline in foreign direct investment has been coming for more than six years.
-Reduced capital inflows have been affected weak institutions and a lack of confidence in the rule of law.
+Reduced capital inflows have affected weak institutions and helped to create a lack of confidence in the rule of law.

 While in Guatemala received US $250 million in foreign direct investment during the first quarter of this year, generating some 1,500 new formal employment positions.

 During the first three months of 2020, the neighboring country recorded a net flow of foreign direct investment of $48.1 million.
-This amount is less than 81% than reported in the same period of 2019 amid the confinement conditions created by Covid-19.
+This amount is 81% less than the figure reported in the same period of 2019 amid the confinement conditions created by Covid-19.

 Please use this form to contact us and we will respond as soon as possible: